 NB: this track supports the mission of the Florence Nightingale Foundation

-The role of nurses in promoting better public and population health.
+The role of nurses and midwives in promoting better public and population health.

 Full track details

 This track will study the role of nurses and midwives in promoting better public and population health in line with WHO’s Sustainable Development Goals; and the work of frontline nurses and midwives work in response to global health emergencies.
 For population health submissions we are looking for examples of nurse-led primary care, efforts to reduce health inequalities and improve access, and prevention of infections and lifestyle diseases.